 The Scotiabank Giller Prize

 Toronto, ON M5M 1H6

-***Please authorize couriers to leave boxes with ‘no signature required’ at front door***
+***Please authorize couriers to leave boxes with ‘no signature required’ at the front door***

 The Prize is not responsible for picking up boxes at postal station outlets.

-Each entry must be accompanied by the signed submission form, a current author biography with author’s social media handles (if applicable), a jpeg of the author and the book cover sent by e-mail that can be reproduced for use in print and online at www.scotiabankgillerprize.ca.
+Each entry must be accompanied by the signed submission form, a current author biography with the author’s social media handles (if applicable), a jpeg of the author, and the book cover sent by e-mail that can be reproduced for use in print and online at www.scotiabankgillerprize.ca.

 7. FURTHER INFORMATION